Celje: Second World War

 Celje was occupied by Nazi Germany in April 1941.
 The Gestapo arrived in Celje on 16 April 1941 and were followed three days later by SS leader Heinrich Himmler, who inspected Stari pisker prison.
-During the war the city suffered from allied bombing, aimed at important communication lines and military installations.
+During the war, the city suffered from allied bombing, aimed at important communication lines and military installations.
 The National Hall was severely damaged.

 The toll of the war on the city was heavy.
 The city (including nearby towns) had a pre-war population of 20,000 and lost 575 people during the war, mostly between the ages of 20 and 30.
 More than 1,500 people were deported to Serbia or into the German interior of the Third Reich.
 Around 300 people were interned and around 1,000 people imprisoned in Celje's prisons.
 An unknown number of citizens were forcibly conscripted into the German army.
 Around 600 "stolen children" were taken to Nazi Germany for Germanization.
 A monument in Celje called Vojna in mir (War and Peace) by the sculptor Jakob Savinšek, commemorates the World War II era.

-After the end of the war, the remaining German-speaking portion of the populace was expelled.
+After the end of the war, the remaining German-speaking portion of the populace was expelled or executed.
 Anti-tank trenches and other sites were used to create 25 mass graves in Celje and its immediate surroundings and were filled with Croatian, Serbian, and Slovenian militia members that had collaborated with the Germans, as well as ethnic German civilians from Celje and surrounding areas.